-A graduate certificate is viewed by some programs as an intermediate accomplishment or stepping stone between a baccalaureate degree and a master's degree.
-The Graduate College therefore allows graduate credit (but not undergraduate credit) earned at Boise State University and previously applied to meet the requirements of a Boise State graduate certificate to also be applied to meet the requirements of a Boise State master's degree, but not a Boise State doctoral degree.
+A graduate certificate is viewed by some programs as an intermediate accomplishment or stepping stone between a baccalaureate degree and a graduate degree.
+The Graduate College therefore allows graduate credit (but not undergraduate credit) earned at Boise State University and previously applied to meet the requirements of a Boise State graduate certificate to also be applied to meet the requirements of a Boise State graduate degree.
 This is known as dual application and is subject to the following stipulations:

-- 1. The dual application of credit must be consistent with those policies of the master's program that may limit or preclude such application. - 2.
+- 1. The dual application of credit must be consistent with those policies of the graduate program that may limit or preclude such application. - 2.
 The dual application of credit must be approved by the graduate program coordinator and the Graduate College. - 3.
 All Duration of Graduate Study time constraints imposed by the Graduate College that govern the applicability of the credit must be met.